gscanlon21/notes/content/school/psych/chap1.md

 ## Exam Questions

-How does a subfield of psychology relate to the three aspects of psych?
+### How does a subfield of psychology relate to the three roles of psych?

 For example:

 Conservation Psychology
-- Research - How does
+- Research - How do people respond and react to natural elements?
+Listening to, or surveying them.
-- Practice -
+- Practice - How to design signs to better message people to protect nature?
-- Education -
+- Education - Teaching classes on conservation efforts.

+### Integrative Themes of Psychology

+- Relies on emperical evidence and adapts as new data develops.
+- Explains general principles that govern behaivior while recognizing individual differences.
+- Psychological, bio, social, and cultural factors influence behaviors and mental processes.
+- Psychology values diversity, promotes equity, and fosters inclusion.
+- Our perceptions and biases filter our experiences through an imperfect lens.
+- Applying psychological principles can change our lives, communities, orgs, in positive ways.
+- Ethical principles guide psychology research and practice.

 ## Introducing Psychology